ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

 * **Security Group**

-    *This particular security group will be applied to Redshift, and will allow all incoming traffic so our dashboard can connect to it.*

-    > In a real production environment, it's not a good idea to allow all traffic into your resource.
+    *This particular security group will be applied to Redshift, and will allow all incoming traffic so our dashboard can connect to it.
+NOTE: In a real production environment, it's not a good idea to allow all traffic into your resource.

 ## Setup